mapbox/ambient-light/README.md

 ## Found a bug?

-If you’ve found a bug in the Mapbox iOS SDK, please take a bit to [report it on the project repo](https://github.com/mapbox/mapbox-gl-native/issues).
+If you’ve found a bug in the Mapbox Maps SDK for iOS, please take a bit to [report it on the project repo](https://github.com/mapbox/mapbox-gl-native/issues).